xerxes-y/Connected-Vehicle/README.md

-# Wireless-Vehicles Platform For Connected Vehicle
+# Platform For Connected Vehicles

-this project contain two spring micro service for cloud measurement work on kafka stream and use spring webflux for send stream data  (Server Sent Event ) to GUI that's developed with React technology
+This project contains two spring micro services for cloud measurement and works on kafka stream that uses spring webflux for sending stream data (Server Sent Event) to GUI.
+GUI is developed with React technology.